Yes, you can lose weight with exercise alone.

 Let’s take a sedentary person, who eats 2,000 calories a day, and is 10 pounds overweight, who decides to take up strength training three times a week for 45 minutes and cardio training three times a week for 45 minutes.

 If he works out with gusto, they will certainly lose all of those 10 pounds, and maybe even a few bonus pounds of fat.

 It isn’t just the calorie deficit created by new physical activity that matters here.

-It’s the faster resting metabolic rate that results from exercise, especially bouts of intense activity several times a week.
+It’s the faster resting metabolic rate that results from exercise if it’s intense enough.

 The result will be many more calories burned every day, which will lead to pounds lost.

 However, fat loss will be expedited if a person indeed changes their eating habits, and especially if their original eating habits consisted of huge quantities of food; this creates more room for a larger daily caloric deficit.

 1) You can lose weight with exercise alone

 2) Exercise alone may cause all the weight you want to lose to disappear, depending on how much you wish to lose, and how you work out